Get Ready

 I'm gonna try to make you love me too

-➔ "gonna" is a colloquial contraction of "going to," used to express future intention. "to make you love me" functions as an infinitive phrase, clarifying the purpose of the attempt.
+➔ "Gonna" is a colloquial contraction of "going to", used to express future intention. "make you love me" is an example of the causative verb "make", where "make" means to cause someone to do something.

 -